Your Local MWC Chapters

 Who attends MWC?:

-Women with deceased partners or spouses.
+Women of all ages with deceased partners or spouses.
 We embrace all faiths, cultures, backgrounds, including same-sex partners in their healing journey in a positive, understanding environment.
 Legal marriages, engagements, significant others and domestic partners.
 At MWC, everything we do stems from the core belief that in order to heal in our pain and grief, we must first be loved, understood and accepted wholeheartedly and completely.
-If you have lost the person you love and want a non-judgemental, understanding sisterhood…. you belong here.
+If you have lost the person you love and want a nonjudgemental, understanding sisterhood…. you belong here.
 We gain wisdom from our unique differences, diversity, and experiences.
-Come as you are.

 Why is Modern Widows Club Needed?